Stevenage: Stevenage New Town

-In May 1953, Sir Roydon Dash took over the position of chairman from Bennett.
+In May 1953, Sir Roydon Dash took over the chairmanship from Bennett.
 In 1962, Sir Arthur Rucker was appointed Chairman of the Stevenage Development Corporation, retiring from the position in 1966.
-He was succeeded by Evelyn Denington, Baroness Denington, who joined the Board in 1950.
+He was succeeded by Evelyn Denington, who joined the board in 1950.
 Denington remained the chairman until the dissolution of the Corporation in 1980.
 Having become a Dame Commander of the Order of the British Empire in 1974, Denington was elevated to the peerage in 1978, choosing to assume the title of Baroness Denington of Stevenage.

-In keeping with the sociological outlook of the day, the town was planned with six self-contained neighbourhoods.
-The first two of these to be occupied were the Stoney Hall and Monks Wood 'Estates', in 1951.
-The Twin Foxes pub, on the Monks Wood estate, was Stevenage's first 'new' public house and was named after local notorious identical-twin poachers (Albert and Ebenezer Fox).
+In keeping with the sociological outlook of the day, the town was planned with six self-contained neighbourhoods, each to house between ten and twelve thousand people.
+The first two estates to be occupied were the Stoney Hall and Monks Wood estates, in 1951.
+The Twin Foxes pub, on the Monks Wood estate, was Stevenage's first new public house and was named after local notorious identical-twin poachers (Albert and Ebenezer Fox).
 It closed in 2017.
 At least two other public houses have a direct relationship to local history.
-The "Edward the Confessor" pub (closed 2006) could have had a connection to St Mary's Church in nearby Walkern as King Edward reigned from 1042 until his death in 1066 and Walkern's church dates from this period.
-The second pub with a link to local history is the "Our Mutual Friend" in Broadwater.
+The Edward the Confessor pub (closed 2006) could have had a connection to St Mary's Church in nearby Walkern as King Edward reigned from 1042 until his death in 1066 and Walkern's church dates from this period.
+The second pub with a link to local history is the Our Mutual Friend in Broadwater.
 The name of the pub is the title of a novel by Charles Dickens.
 Dickens was an occasional guest of Sir Edward Bulwer-Lytton in nearby Knebworth House and knew Stevenage very well.

 Next to be built and occupied were the neighbourhoods of Bedwell in 1952, and then came Broadwater and Shephall (1953), Chells in the 1960s and later Pin Green and Symonds Green.
 Another new development to the north of the town is Great Ashby.
 As of 2014 it was still under construction.
 The Government gave almost £2 million for a purpose-built homeless shelter, which will serve a large part of Hertfordshire.

 Industrial area

-Adjacent to, yet separate from, the residential parts of the town is the Industrial Area.
-For many years British Aerospace (now MBDA) was the largest employer in the town but now GSK has a large pharmaceutical research laboratory complex (which is known as 'The Palace' to many of its inhabitants).
-A smaller but interesting enterprise is Astrium, which for some decades (as part of British Aerospace and its predecessors) has manufactured spacecraft, both as prime contractor and as equipment supplier.
+Stevenage Development Corporation zoned an area for industry between the East Coast railway line and the A1 road, which came to be known as Gunnels Wood Industrial Area.
+An additional area for industry has since been developed at Pin Green.